-Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Res Cil_PDCS 5 Peacock & Smith on behalf of WM Morrison Supermarkets plc 3.
+Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Response Cil_PDCS 5 Peacock & Smith on behalf of WM Morrison Supermarkets plc 3.
 Proposed CIL Rates & Charging Area OBJECT - no recommendations.
 Objection to the proposed CIL rates for retail development in the Borough.
 We are gravely concerned that the suggested charge will have a significant adverse impact on the overall viability of future retail development in the borough.
 A balance has not been found between infrastructure funding requirements and viability.
 New large-scale retail development, such as supermarkets, is being used as a 'scapegoat'.
 The draft charge will put undue additional risk on the delivery of any such proposals and will be an 'unrealistic' financial burden.
 This, in turn, poses a significant threat to potential new investment and job creation in the local area at a time of economic recession and low levels of development activity.
-The Council's impact of CIL of borough.
-This rate proposed.
-The Council's impact of CIL of borough.
-The to be establish should be note over 280sqm h examinations of Cil_PDCS 6 Planning Perspectives On behalf of National Grid Property Holdings Discretionar y Relief In order to ensure that these sites are not over burdened by additional upfront costs we would request that the Council considers including within the charging schedule, discretionary relief for each of the sites given the exceptional circumstances detailed above.
+The Council's viability evidence has analysed the impact of CIL on retail development throughout the borough.
+This analysis has informed the dual retail rate proposed.
+The Council's viability research has analysed the impact of CIL on retail development throughout the borough.
+The regulations allow for different charges to be established for different scales of use; it should be noted that differential rates for stores over 280sqm have been justified other CIL examinations (for example, Wycombe).
+Cil_PDCS 6 Planning Perspectives On behalf of National Grid Property Holdings Discretionar y Relief In order to ensure that these sites are not over burdened by additional upfront costs we would request that the Council considers including within the charging schedule, discretionary relief for each of the sites given the exceptional circumstances detailed above.
 Discretionary relief for exceptional circumstances can be considered by the Council in accordance with Regulation 55 of the CIL Regulations 2010 (as amended).
 We are making site-specific comments in relation to the land owned by the NGP and they are: Marian Place Gas Works, Bethnal Green; Bow Common Gas Works, Bow Common; and Leven Road Gas Works, Poplar.
 The sites are former gasworks which, prior to redevelopment commencing will need to be decommissioned, remediated and any remaining operational equipment relocated.
 There are potentially significant upfront costs associated with these works which threaten to undermine future viability and reduce the likelihood of each of these sites being brought forward for redevelopment.
 The Tower Hamlets CIL, in addition to the Mayoral CIL, will inevitably add to this cost burden by placing an unavoidable further cost on each of the sites upon commencement of development.
-The Council is exceptional cir Draft Charging circumstances relief can be a by state aid iss Cil_PDCS 7 City of London N/A No recommendations The City Corporation has no objections to this document or any specific comments.
-NOTED is proposing to allow discretionary circumstances relief as set out in the ng Schedule.
-It should be noted that the es in which exceptional circumstances applied are very narrow and are limited issues.
+The Council is proposing to allow discretionary exceptional circumstances relief as set out in the Draft Charging Schedule.
+It should be noted that the circumstances in which exceptional circumstances relief can be applied are very narrow and are limited by state aid issues.
+Cil_PDCS 7 City of London N/A No recommendations The City Corporation has no objections to this document or any specific comments.
+NOTED